craigwh10/dependency_install_swapper/readme.md

 ### Notes

 - Using commit-lint standards for changelog generation, so use type(scope): msg.
-- For current active requirements see [scenarios.md](./docs/scenarios.md) (used for the manual tests due to beyond unit test issues)
+- For current active requirements see [scenarios.md](./docs/scenarios.md)
 - "Safety nets not guardrails" for test coverage, coverage isn't enforced but we should produce valuable tests.

 ## Milestones